Cycle parking and security

-We have invested heavily in cycle parking over recent years and has installed over 2,500 publicly accessible on-street cycle parking spaces.
-We have installed cycle stands at many workplaces, in schools and at all local rail stations.
-Bike lockers and cycle racks have been installed on Hackney Housing estates and we have installed some secure cycle parking on residential streets as a trial.
+We’ve invested heavily in installing over 2,500 publicly accessible on-street cycle parking spaces, as well as cycle stands at many workplaces, in schools and at all local rail stations.
+Bike lockers and cycle racks have also been installed on Hackney Housing estates and we have installed some secure cycle parking on residential streets as a trial.

 Secure residential cycle parking